dotnet/corefx/Documentation/project-docs/glossary.md

 ## Frameworks

-### LINQ
+### Language-Integrated Query

+**Also referred to as**: LINQ

-Introduced in .NET Framework 3.5, LINQ's goal to make data processing easier.
+Introduced in .NET Framework 3.5, Language-Integrated Query's (LINQ) goal to make data processing easier.
 LINQ is primarily a collection of methods that extend `IEnumerable` and `IEnumerable<T>`.
 LINQ is intended to be used with extension methods and Lambda functions (added in C# 3.0 and VB 9.0 at the same time as .NET Framework 3.5 was released) allowing for a function style of programing.

 A simple example of LINQ is